OMA INSURANCE – THE FACTS

 Facts on OMA Disability insurance

-The OMA insurance group disability plan is with Sun Life.
 With OMA disability insurance, rates can be age banded (<35, 35-44,45-54 and 55-69) which increase over time or on a level rate.
 Level rates are not guaranteed and may change overtime depending on the insurance costs of the group.
-With respect to the quality differences, this is where the RBC plan really shines.
+With respect to the quality differences, this is where independent coverage really stands out.
+Below is a comparison to RBC insurance.

 - The current OMA group disability plan terminates at age 70 unless you have opted for the 70+ extension.
 RBC coverage can be maintained to age 100.